BlockchainCommons/www.blockchaincommons.com/_pages/projects.md

 _Blockchain Commons produces projects that fulfill its [**Vision**](https://www.blockchaincommons.com/vision.html)._
+{: .notice--info}

-_Much of this centers on an [**Architecture**](#the-gordian-architecture) that focuses on our Gordian Principles of independence, privacy, resilience, and openness and that encourages responsible key management.
+Much of this centers on an [**Architecture**](#the-gordian-architecture) that focuses on our Gordian Principles of independence, privacy, resilience, and openness and that encourages responsible key management.
 This Architecture is